 Check Your Use of the Principles of Repetition

-Do you have good contrast among elements of your design?
+Do you have good contrast among components of your design?

 In design, big and small elements, black and white text, squares and circles, can all create contrast in design.
 Contrast helps different design elements stand out.
 Is there enough contrast between your text (size and color) and background (color and pattern) to keep text readable?
 Is everthing all the same size even when some elements are more important than others?Check Your Use of the Principle of Contrast